What is ERP? Definition, Industry-Specific Uses & Examples

 Procurement, Accounting, and Finance

-This module covers purchase, inward shipping, along with all accounting and compliance functions.
-This module aids in eliminating errors caused due to inaccurate data and proves to be extremely useful for organizations operating from more than one location.
-They can process payroll, reimbursements and manage benefits administration from their central facility.
-Finances are also managed from the central office as well.
+This module covers purchasing, inward shipping, and all your accounting and compliance functions.
+It helps eliminate errors caused by inaccurate data, and it's especially useful for organizations running more than one location.
+You can process payroll, handle reimbursements, and manage benefits from a central facility, with finances managed from the central office too.

 Industry-Specific ERP Applications